Gallopt/Painter/README.md

 Version: Qt 5.14.1

-painting with line, rectangle and ellipse
+Painting with line, rectangle and ellipse

 Move or strech line, rectangle or ellipse selected